kimbjerge/MCC24-trap/README.md

 The modified YOLOv5 code is an older version of the repository from: https://github.com/ultralytics/yolov5

 ### Getting started ###
+The edge computer needs to have internet connection the first time the insect detector and classifier is executed.

 1. Install the environment requirements condaInstall.sh (Linux with Anaconda)